 Perhaps the most interesting feature is its neck profile.
 Starting as a ‘C’ profile at the guitar’s body, the neck smoothly moulds into a ‘V’ profile at the headstock.
 This attention to detail keeps the player’s fretting hand comfortable no matter where it is positioned.

 Priced at £2,949, this model is the most expensive of the series.
 Alternative models are available at cheaper prices, however, comfort features like the curved wing bridge are not included.

 Hopefully, every model in this series has something to offer to every level of guitarist across the music industry.

 Rating: 4.2 out of 5

 Martin & Co has always been a popular acoustic guitar manufacturer.
-Their Streetmaster series being one of their most popular designs.
-Released at NAMM this year, Martin have now released a slope-shouldered version of this classic dreadnought design, priced reasonably a £1,499.
+Their Streetmaster series is one of their most popular designs.
+Released at NAMM this year, Martin has now released a slope-shouldered version of this classic dreadnought design, priced reasonably a £1,499.

-This slope-shouldered mahogany guitar with oval profile neck allows for better accessibility to the higher frets, without compromising the iconic deep, boomy sound of a dreadnought.
-Perfect for musicians accustomed to smaller bodied acoustics that want that warm dreadnought sound.
+This slope-shouldered mahogany guitar with an oval profile neck allows for better accessibility to the higher frets, without compromising the iconic deep, boomy sound of a dreadnought.
+Perfect for musicians accustomed to smaller-bodied acoustics that want that warm dreadnought sound.

 Its vintage finish definitely creates a relic feel.
 Ideal for musicians looking for a bit of character in their instrument!
 This is definitely one of the more pretty acoustic guitars.